amzn/MXFusion/CONTRIBUTING.md

 If you're thinking about adding code to MXFusion, here are some guidelines to get you started.

-* If the change is a major feature, create a [CIP](link to CIP definition) in the docs/CIPs folder and post it as a PR, optionally with a prototype implementation of your proposed changes.
+* If the change is a major feature, create a [design document](design/design_documents/design_doc_guidelines) in the docs/design/design_documents folder and post it as a PR, optionally with a prototype implementation of your proposed changes.
 This is to get community feedback on the changes  and document the design reasoning of MXFusion for future reference.

 * Keep pull requests small, preferably one feature per pull request.
 This lowers the bar to entry for a reviewer, and keeps feedback focused for each feature.